Getting Started with Files and Projects

 If you have invited someone to your project as an editor, Figma will send an invitation to their email address.
 They will need to accept the invitation before they are able to edit the File.

 You will land on a 404 page if you attempt to open a File that you don't have access to.
-Or, if the File has been deleted.
+Or, if the File in question has since been deleted.

-- Ensure you log in to Figma under the correct email address.
+- Make sure you're logged in to Figma under the correct email address.

 - Make sure you have accepted the invitation to view or edit the File.